Matthew Ritter: Business career

-In 2007 Matthew Ritter took a job with Hartford law firm Shipman and Goodwin, LLP.
+In 2007, Matthew Ritter took a job with Hartford law firm Shipman and Goodwin, LLP.
 He is a Partner specializing in public finance, municipal law and election law.

 Political career

 He spent three years on the Hartford City Council prior to his election to the State Assembly, while on the Council he chaired the Planning & Economic Development and Legislative Affairs committees.
 In 2010, Ritter defeated incumbent Kenneth Green in the Democratic primary 1,153 votes to 1,151 votes.
 He won election to the heavily Democratic 1st assembly district in a three-way race defeating Republican Kenneth Lerman and Connecticut for Lieberman candidate Emanuel L. Blake.

-Ritter became the Majority Leader of the Connecticut House of Representatives on January 9, 2013.
-In 2017, he defeated Republican challenger Ken Lerman 92% to 8%.
-Ritter is the Vice chair of the General Assembly's Legislative Management Committee.
+Ritter became the Majority Leader of the Connecticut House of Representatives in 2017 and became Speaker of the House in 2021.